jesyspa/jesyspa.github.io/_posts/2021-3-14-joining-bridi.md

 ### Experimental style: {je gi _X_ gi _Y_}

+**Note:** This is not yet explicitly in [my bankle][0] but I'm thinking of adding it.

 Another way of writing forethought connectives is by putting the connective before a {gi}.
 In the CLL, this is highly restricted—you can only do it with JOI.
-However, if it's allowed, it's great for modals and tenses since you don't need the {bo}:
+However, this may be worth adopting as since you don't need the {bo} for modals and tenses this way:

 > ki'u gi _X_ gi _Y_
 >